Tuck · Comparisons · Tuck vs Annie Baby Monitor: Nanny Cam

 Annie's privacy policy mentions encrypted communication and uses WebRTC, but does not explicitly claim end-to-end encryption.
 The policy also discloses analytics shared with Meta, Firebase, and Mediavine.
 Data residency is EU (Czech Republic).
 No publicly documented security incidents.

-Tuck claims end-to-end encryption, US data residency, and no third-party analytics on the monitoring path.
-Voice cloning is opt-in and per-family — voice models live in your account and can be deleted at any time.
+Tuck uses DTLS-SRTP encrypted media (LiveKit / WebRTC), US data residency, and no third-party analytics on the monitoring path.
+There's no continuous cloud video — only encrypted cry-moment snapshots are retained for 30 days for the morning diary, and that's opt-out.
 Tuck has not launched publicly yet, so the trust posture is stated, not yet stress-tested.

 Neither is FDA-cleared.
 Neither monitors breathing or vitals.
 The only FDA-cleared baby monitor on the market is Owlet's Dream Sock (pulse oximetry, De Novo Class II, November 2023) — anyone telling you a video baby monitor is FDA-cleared is misreading the marketing.